-Waste disposal took place in four areas referred to as the town dump, tire dump, septage lagoon and solid waste areas.
+Waste disposal historically took place at the site in four areas referred to as the town dump, tire dump, septage lagoon, and solid waste areas.
 Landfilling operations on the property were terminated in January 1980.
 The four disposal areas were found to be the source of volatile organic compounds (VOCs) in surface waters and groundwater at the site.
-Due to the presence of this contamination, the site was added to the National Priorities List in 1983.
+Due to the presence of this contamination, the site was added to the National Priorities List by the United States Environmental Protection Agency (EPA) in 1983.

-Between 1986 and 1988, EPA excavated and removed a total of 2,314 drums from the town dump and tire locations.
-During the remedial investigation/feasibility study, it was determined that contaminated groundwater was flowing off-site toward some nearby drinking water supply wells.
-Since the majority of residents in the vicinity of the site depended on bedrock wells for their water supply, EPA decided to expedite the protection of public health by constructing a water line in 1987 to provide a new water supply to residents affected or potentially affected by site contaminants.
+Between 1986 and 1988, EPA excavated and removed a total of 2,314 drums from the town dump and tire dump locations.
+During the follow-up Remedial Investigation/Feasibility Study, it was determined that contaminated groundwater was flowing off-site toward some nearby drinking water supply wells.
+Since the majority of residents in the vicinity of the site depended on bedrock wells for their water supply, EPA expedited the protection of public health by constructing a water line in 1987 to provide a new water supply to residents affected or potentially affected by site contaminants.

-The 1989 decision also called for a management of migration action to bring groundwater quality within the State's drinking water standards that included extracting contaminated groundwater for treatment.
-However, subsequent environmental monitoring data revealed that VOCs no longer appear to be a problem at or beyond the compliance boundary of the site.
-EPA amended their 1989 cleanup remedy in 1996 to provide for institutional controls and monitored natural attenuation at the site.
-Groundwater quality data indicated the concentrations of VOCs had reduced to acceptable levels and the groundwater pump and treat action is no longer necessary.
+The 1989 remedy selection also called for a management of migration action to bring groundwater quality within the State's drinking water standards through groundwater extraction and treatment.
+Subsequent environmental monitoring data indicated that concentrations of VOCs had decreased to acceptable levels and the groundwater extraction and treatment action was no longer deemed necessary.
+EPA therefore amended the 1989 cleanup remedy to provide for institutional controls and monitored natural attenuation at the site in lieu of groundwater extraction and treatment.

-site conditions will continue to be monitored and the use of groundwater for drinking purposes is prohibited until the groundwater quality has reached acceptable levels.
-EPA, DES and the potentially responsible parties signed a negotiated consent decree (CD) that included a scope of work for the long-term site management plan.
+Site conditions continue to be monitored and the use of groundwater for drinking purposes is prohibited until the groundwater quality has reached acceptable levels.
+In 2000, EPA, DES, and the potentially responsible parties signed a negotiated consent decree (CD) that included a scope of work for the long-term site management plan.
 The CD was entered on March 10, 2000 in the US District Court for the District of New Hampshire.
 The CD was approved by the District Court on March 15, 2000.

-The potentially responsible parties conducting the management of migration action continue to monitor groundwater, surface water and sediment at the site.
+The potentially responsible parties conducting the management of migration action continue to monitor groundwater, surface water, and sediment at the site.
 Samples are collected in the spring and fall and analyzed for arsenic and VOCs.
-Arsenic in sediment and surface water does not represent a significant concern due to observed low/nondetect concentrations.

 Well installation, sampling, and data analysis activities were conducted as part of a supplemental hydrogeological investigation in the fall of 2006 at the site.
-The work was documented in the 2007 Annual Report completed in late winter 2007.
+The work was documented in the 2007 Annual Report for the site.
 In addition to the 2007 Annual Report, EPA and DES conducted a Five-Year Review of the remedial actions implemented at the site.
 This was the fourth Five-Year Review Report and was completed in September 2007.

-DES issued a Groundwater Management Permit to the management of migration PRPs in the fall of 2007.
+DES issued a Groundwater Management Permit in the fall of 2007.
 The GMP establishes an area known as a Groundwater Management Zone within which it is acknowledged that groundwater is contaminated above drinking water standards and includes actions required to eventually return groundwater to drinking water standards.

 Data identified in the fourth Five-Year Review Report was used in the development of an updated solute transport model for the site.
 The upgraded model provided a better understanding of arsenic concentrations in groundwater.
 The model was constructed to simulate arsenic concentrations representative of both pre- and post-capping conditions and also attempted to update and establish more accurate timeframes for groundwater arsenic concentrations to reach cleanup goals for the site.

-As a result of recommendations and follow-up actions noted in the fourth Five-Year Review Report, EPA issued an ESD in August 2009 to document change in the arsenic cleanup standard from 50 ppb to 10 ppb to ensure the protectiveness of the MNA remedy at the site.
+As a result of recommendations and follow-up actions noted in the fourth Five-Year Review Report, EPA issued an ESD in August 2009 to document change in the arsenic cleanup standard from 50 ppb to 10 ppb, ensuring the protectiveness of the MNA remedy at the site.